When promoting your event at UMass, it pays to do so with a smile.

 However it seemed to work, as last night they got the largest turnout I've ever seen at a UMass GOP sponsored event.

-Maybe the reason for the full house was that the speaker wasn't some dreary conservative politician but the TV and movie celebrity Ben Stein, probably best known for his role in the movie Ferris Bueller's Day Off.
+Maybe the reason for the full house was that the speaker wasn't some dry conservative politician but the TV and movie celebrity Ben Stein, probably best known for his role in the movie Ferris Bueller's Day Off.
 Recently his performance in that film was voted by some magazine as one of the 50 funniest scenes in the history of American Cinema.

 But Stein is much more than just an actor and comedian.
 He is a passionate, if somewhat eccentric right-wing activist and a financial expert whose prognostications on economics are respected on Wall Street.
 He is also a prominent critic of the United States educational system.
-For reasons that were not explained, Stein demanded that his talk last night not be recorded, but here's his opening remarks which I captured before all cameras were ordered turned off.
-Normally I would have considered such a command a mere dare, but I wasn't in my kamikaze free speech mode last night and besides I wanted to hear the speech and so I didn't want to get thrown out.
-In any case, note Stein's praise of the UMass dining services food, a real compliment when you consider how Stein has appeared (and been treated to free dinners) at every major college in the country.
+For reasons that were not explained, Stein demanded that his talk last night not be recorded,

 Conspicuous in their absence last night was the presence of rabble-rousing leftists, who in past years have actually driven conservative speakers right off the stage with their antics, sometimes resulting in national negative publicity for UMass.
-This incident I filmed at a talk by anti-feminist professor Mike Adams in 2006 has become a YouTube classic of campus intolerance.

 Despite the Republican sponsorship of the talk, not everything Stein said would please most conservatives.
 Although he complained that the spending curve has "gone vertical" under Obama, he was critical of the free-spending Bush Administration as well.
 Stein insisted that tax increases, preferably on the rich, "are inevitable" if the national debt is to be brought under control.
-He described his next door neighbors Nick Nolte and Barbara Streisand as having three Bentleys in their garage, and said he favored tax increases that would make them downscale to Cadillacs.
-However he also said that liberals would have to face the reality that "Social Security and Medicare as we have traditionally known them are absolutely dead."

 He also launched into a scathing condemnation of American education, although he impishly assured the audience that he wasn't referring to "any schools anywhere around here."
 His examples of modern educational stupidity were often very funny, but he was dead serious when he declared that America "cannot be a first rate nation with an uneducated, unskilled, third rate work force."